-A simplified model of the HXI baffle was applied to photons raytraced through the HXT-1 and HXT-2 telescopes.
-The raytraced photons were generated by the task xrtraytrace, using an incident uniform flat photon distribution, in the 4-70 keV range, in order to map the radial intensity reduction due to the baffle.
-A 128x128 RAWX, RAWY image made from these photons was compared with an image made from the same raytracing runs without the baffle in place.
+A simplified model of the HXI baffle is applied to photons raytraced through the HXT-1 and HXT-2 telescopes.
+The raytraced photons are generated by the task xrtraytrace, using an incident uniform flat photon distribution, in the 4-70 keV range, in order to map the radial intensity reduction due to the baffle.
+A 128x128 RAWX, RAWY image made from these photons is compared with an image made from the same raytracing runs without the baffle in place.

-The on-axis effective area curves were generated with xrtraytrace using the fine energy grids described above, injecting 100,000 photons per energy.
-The CALDB files used for the raytracing were those in the 160624 release.
+The HXI and SXI on-axis effective area curves are generated with xrtraytrace using the fine energy grids described above, injecting 100,000 photons per energy.
+For the SXS the file is generated using 10000000 photons per energy.
+The CALDB files used for the raytracing run are those included in the 160624 CALDB release.
 The events file output from each raytrace run contains information about all of the photons that impact the focal plane.
 Selecting those events that include a double reflection (one reflection on a primary mirror, and one on a secondary mirror), and comparing with the injected number of photons at each energy enables computation of the effective area as a function of energy.
-The value of the geometric area used was equal to the value of the keyword GEOMAREA in the CALDB Telescope Description File (TDF) for each telescope.
+The value of the geometric area used is equal to the value of the keyword GEOMAREA in the CALDB Telescope Description File (TDF) for each telescope.